1

 • Based on official Ontario 2025 Driver's manual

-• Updated for July 2025
+• Updated for August 2025

 To obtain a Class G1 learner’s licence in Ontario, you must be at least 16 years old, pass a vision screening and the Class G1 Knowledge Exam, and present valid government-issued identification.
 Our Free Ontario G1 Diagnostic Practice Test covers 15 of the most commonly missed questions in our multi-test series of learner’s licence preparation materials.
 Failure to pass the official knowledge exam creates delays and additional fees.
 Our practice tests ensure you pass on your first attempt!